 According to international standard ISO 8601, Friday is the fifth day of the week.
 In Slavic languages, they call Friday the “fifth day,” while the Portuguese use the word “sexta-feira,” meaning the “sixth day of a liturgical celebration.”

 In some cultures, superstition considers Friday an unlucky day to begin a voyage.
-However, Friday is considered a lucky day for sowing the seed.
+However, Friday is regarded as a lucky day for sowing the seed.

 Friday the 13th is considered to be very unlucky because of its association with the unlucky number thirteen.
 It usually occurs one to three times a year, and some refer to this date as Black Friday, not to be confused with the commercial Black Friday in November.

 In Islam, Friday is a day of general peace for Muslims.
 It is also a special prayer day called Salat AlJumu'ah.